 To assist countries in translating this recommendation into practice, the OECD developed Best Practice Principles for the Governance of Regulators that reflects public consultation and key inputs from OECD member and non-member countries.
 The Principles address the different facets of a regulator’s governance and identify the best or good practices for:

-The principles have an informal status of a guidance approved at the Committee level – it will therefore not have the formal status of a soft law adopted by the OECD Council and will not be binding for OECD countries.
-It will serve as a complement to the 2012 Recommendation of the Council on Regulatory Policy and Governance.
-It can be used by member and non-member countries to guide their reforms.
-It will also be used by the Secretariat when reviewing regulatory policies in member and non-member countries as a set of criteria for evaluation.
+The Principles have an informal non-binding status of guidance approved at the Committee level.
+They complement the 2012 Recommendation of the Council on Regulatory Policy and Governance and can be used by member and non-member countries to guide their reforms.
+The Principles will also be used by the Secretariat when reviewing regulatory policies in member and non-member countries as a set of evaluation criteria.

 Countries are already building on the principles for their work.
 See, for example: